-Here is what you need to know about foot corn treatment and causes.
+Here is what you need to know about foot corn treatment and its causes.

-In scientific terminology a corn goes by the name heloma.
+In scientific terminology, corn goes by the name heloma.
 Corns are thickened layers of skin that generally develop on the feet.
-However, a corn is different from a callus.
-A callus is more diffused, while a corn on the foot has a more defined area and is generally harder and more painful too.
+However, corn is different from a callus.
+A callus is more diffused, while corn on the foot has a more defined area and is generally harder and more painful too.

 Corns on feet may appear in areas such as:

-In short, a corn in leg can appear wherever there is pressure and friction.
+In short, corn in the leg can appear wherever there is pressure and friction.
 For this reason, corns are commonly found in athletes and women who wear footwear with unequal pressure points.

-- Use socks and padding: Socks, corn pads, bandages and in-soles work towards reducing pressure and friction.
+Socks, corn pads, bandages, and in-soles work towards reducing pressure and friction.
 So, you can use them to prevent corns.

 Here are some home remedies you can try to address corns.

-Slough away with a pumice stone: The preliminary step here is to soak the corn in warm water for 10-15 minutes.
+The preliminary step here is to soak the corn in warm water for 10-15 minutes.
 This is so that the skin softens.
-Then, use a pumice stone, which a porous piece of volcanic rock, to file layers of dead skin.
+Then, use a pumice stone, which is a porous piece of volcanic rock, to file layers of dead skin.
 In case the corn is in between the toes, you can use a nail file or emery board instead.
-You can repeat this process for a few weeks, until the corn disappears.
-However, be on guard against over-filing, which can cause irritation, bleeding, and infection.
+You can repeat this process for a few weeks until the corn disappears.
+However, be on guard against over-filling, which can cause irritation, bleeding, and infection.

-Soften the skin with salicylic acid: You can purchase OTC products like lotions and moisturisers that contain salicylic acid to treat corns.
-These products can be applied to the corn directly.
+You can purchase OTC products like lotions and moisturisers that contain salicylic acid to treat corns.
+These products can be applied to corn directly.
 The salicylic acid in these creams helps break down the skin cells of the corn.
 You can even consider corn pads containing salicylic acid.
 The salicylic acid makes the skin easier to scrape and, once again, you can use a pumice stone for the purpose.
 Your corn may disappear within 14 days.
 Keep in mind that the use of salicylic acid, however, can harm healthy areas of the foot and cause irritation and burning.
-Hence, you should take this route under advice of a doctor.
+Hence, you should take this route under the advice of a doctor.